ramdonti/learning-library/data-management-library/wsfc-sql-server/installation-of-microsoft-sql-server-2019/installation-of-microsoft-sql-server-2019.md

 ### Objectives
 In this lab, you will learn to :
-* Deploy the Microsoft SQL Server 2019 from marketplace image
+* Deploy the Microsoft SQL Server 2019 from the marketplace image
 * Add the Computer Instances to Active Directory Domain Controller

 ### Prerequisites